Bruce Walker Ferguson: Edenspace

 In 1998 Ferguson founded and was the first president of Edenspace Systems Corporation, a privately held plant biotechnology company that bioengineered crop plants to increase livestock nutrition and to assist in biomass pretreatment and enzymatic hydrolysis for ethanol production.
 However, public concerns about bioengineered crops and the consequent delays and high cost of obtaining regulatory approvals (estimated to total up to $15 million for each new bioengineered crop variety) made commercial development of this technology impractical.
 Edenspace terminated most of its research and development in 2011, when Ferguson stepped down as president.

 Masdar Institute of Science and Technology

 In 2012, Ferguson joined the Masdar Institute of Science and Technology in Abu Dhabi as Professor of Practice, Engineering Systems and Management.
 He formed and led a new Institute Center for Innovation and Entrepreneurship and developed new course content on entrepreneurship, led the creation of a $7 million collaboration with BP Ventures on technology innovation, and helped to develop a new space graduate degree program with Yahsat and Orbital ATK.

 American University of Iraq, Sulaimani

-Ferguson was named AUIS President on August 1, 2016, succeeding Dr. Esther Mulnix who had served as Interim President since January, 2015.
-During Ferguson's tenure, AUIS was the first Kurdistan Region private university to receive accreditation from the central government in Baghdad, and added new majors in Civil Engineering (including a dual degree program with the University of Arizona), Medical Laboratory Science, Translation, Law, and Software Engineering.
+Ferguson was named AUIS president on August 1, 2016, succeeding Dr. Esther Mulnix who had served as interim president since January, 2015.
+During Ferguson's tenure, AUIS was the first Kurdistan Region private university to receive accreditation from the central government in Baghdad, and added new majors in Dentistry, Pharmacy, AI & Robotics Engineering, Software Engineering, Civil Engineering, Medical Laboratory Science, Translation, and Law.
+In July 2024, Ferguson retired as AUIS’s longest-serving president.